catsmoker/com.app.catsmoker/README.md

-# WebViewApp
+# Catsmoker App

-WebViewApp is a simple Android app that displays a web page using a `WebView` component.
+Catsmoker is a simple Android app that displays a web page using a `WebView` component.
 The web page shown is hosted at [https://catsmoker.github.io](https://catsmoker.github.io).
+It also serves as a utility aimed at unlocking higher FPS in games by spoofing your device as a different model for specific games.

 ## Features

-- Displays a web page within the app.
-- Fullscreen `WebView` for an immersive experience.

----

-# Game Unlocker

-Game Unlocker is a utility aimed at unlocking higher FPS in games by spoofing your device as a different model for specific games.

-## Features

-- Device spoofing for improved gaming performance.
+- Spoof device information for improved gaming performance in supported games.
 - Compatible with a wide variety of popular gaming apps.
 - Simple installation with no configuration needed.
+- Displays a web page within the app.

 ## Table of Contents